Thanks to the spirit of innovation, we now have paddle-boarding-a physical activity that is a crossbreed of surfing and

 - Secret Beach

 If you have wagered that Secret Beach is difficult to locate, you would be correct.
 Legend has it that it cannot be found by GPS even though it is just 15 minutes east of downtown Austin.
-Secret Beach is a great alternative for paddlers who prefer a more secluded paddle boarding experience.
+Secret Beach is the most secluded place for paddle boarding Austin has to offer.
 It is recommended to carry your own paddleboard as there are no rental shops around the area.
 After a long day enjoying the Secret Beach, consider getting a nice, decent meal in one of the many surrounding restaurants.

 - Spring Lake

 In Austin paddle boarding spots can be found easily.
 If you are a beginner of paddle boarding Austin has Spring Lake for you.
 It's the perfect places for rookies to learn how to paddle board.
 Located 40 minutes south of downtown Austin, Spring Lake is a marvel.
 With its crystal-clear flat waters and picturesque green surroundings, it's a great spot for a great paddleboarding experience for paddlers of all skill levels.
 The lake is preserved and tightly controlled to ensure no environmental harm is done.
 Thanks to this effort, it has maintained a reputation of cleanliness.
 Also, because it is a preserved lake, access is limited.
 Paddlers can only access the lake through paddleboard tours arranged by REI Austin.
 Fear not, you will still get the full joy of enjoying the water freely with the tour and see the lake's limestone bottom and peer into the depths to see the teeming underwater life.

 - Lake Travis